Skip to content

 Feeding and nutrition

 Beware, Springer Spaniel dogs are greedy and can easily become overweight.
-If you have your Springer from a pup, they only have small tummies, so feed them little about 3-4 times a day.
-Turning one, they should be on two meals of breakfast and dinner a day.
+If you have your Springer from a pup, they only have small tummies, so feed them little about three to four times a day.
+As adults, they should be fed twice a day.

-To help keep their waistline in check, it’s good to weigh out their dog food, following guidelines on the packet or vet’s advice.
+To help keep their waistline in check, it’s good to weigh out their dog food, following guidelines on the packet.
+You can also speak to your vet for advice.

 Grooming

 How often you need to bath your dog will depend on how dirty and smelly they are.
-In most cases, they only need bathing every 6-8 weeks, but you’ll need to do it more often if your dog goes swimming – they love water.
+In most cases, they only need bathing every six to eight weeks, but you’ll need to do it more often if your dog goes swimming – and they love water.
 You can bath them at home or take them to a groomer.
 They’ll also need a trim several times a year, so you could treat them to a doggy spa day every now and then.

 Exercise